Halls Bayou Greenway

 Various wildlife call Halls Bayou home.
 Take a stroll along the bayou and you’ll likely spot turtles, toads, Great Blue Herons, Channel Catfish and even bats.

 Ready to start exploring?
-Discover super places on Halls Bayou Greenway here!
+View the interactive map of Halls Bayou Greenway here.

 Construction has begun on a segment of Halls Bayou Greenway from Brock Park to Banting Street.
 Enhancements to the area will include a boardwalk over wetlands through a palmetto forest as well as an off-street trail connection from the nearby neighborhoods to Brock Park.